• Home

 Yes, it's all free!

 No Dues.
-No Membership Fees, just great up to date information about how to plan, prepare, budget for your voyage around America's Great Loop.
+No Membership Fees, just great useful information about how to plan, prepare, provision, budget, and cruise the Great Loop, includes what you need and what to expect along the way.

-Our goal is to help you make a smart informed decision about whether or not this marvelous adventure is for you.
+Our goal is to help you make a smart informed decision about whether or not this marvelous adventure is for you (or not).

 WHO ARE WE?